Los únicos

-Los únicos ("The uniques") is a 2011 Argentine superhero live-action television series aired by El Trece in the prime time.
+Los únicos ("The uniques") is a 2011 Argentine superhero television series aired by El Trece in at prime time.
 The "uniques" are a superhero team working as a covert operation unit.
 Main actors are Arnaldo André, Mariano Martínez and Griselda Siciliani, the two main supervillains are played by Favio Posca and Carlos Belloso.

 Premise

 Unlike most productions by Pol-ka, Los únicos is not a telenovela featuring common people or a vengeance plot.
 Instead, it is a crime fiction comedy with metafictional elements.
 As such, it avoids the usual constrains of the plots of the aforementioned genres.
 The plot is influenced by the X-Men film series, Heroes and Sky High.

 Nicolás Cabré makes a spin-off of the Sin Código telenovela, playing again his former character of "Axel Etcheverry".
 In the new plot, the "Nielsen Security" group has gone bankrupt, and Axel blames his former teammate Gabriel Nielsen for it.
 Nielsen (which was played by Adrián Suar, creator of both series) has appeared a number of times, as well as other characters and references to the former telenovela.

 Arnaldo André composed his character, an experimented leader managing a team, based over his own protective relations with relatives, and the ways TV producers try to motivate him to accept a work.
 He made a deliberate effort to avoid giving an authoritarian style to the character, to avoid comparisons with his former character at Valientes.